Everything About You (Ugly Kid Joe song): Song information

 Singer Whitfield Crane said the song is about a cynical childhood friend of the band's.
 "He's not mean-spirited by any means, but he can sure pick apart any situation.
 And he always had that charm about him," said Crane.

 The song describes, with an uptempo beat, a list of things the lead singer hates or doesn't care about: the weather, "your" family, and "everything about you."
 In the bridge, the singer admits that he has a bad attitude, but that he enjoys hating everything and refuses to change.
 The song closes with the well-known couplet "Shave and a Haircut".

 The re-recorded version includes a spoken intro by actress Julia Sweeney, in the role of Pat, the overweight androgynous character that appeared on Saturday Night Live, saying "Are you the guys on the beach that hate everything?
 Eww!
 Is this some sort of hip music that I don't understand?"

 Music video

-The music video for the song was directed by Thomas Mignone and features the band playing on a beach in Isla Vista, CA. Mignone spent the entirety of the video's budget on an assortment of inflatable love dolls purchased on the morning of the video shoot from a Hollywood Boulevard adult shop en route to the beach location.
-A large tank of helium was "borrowed" from a nearby dentist's office and used to inflate the love dolls so that vocalist Whitfield Crane could fly them like kites at the beach.
-Filming was halted for several hours when the Federal Aviation Administration authorities arrived at the location and informed Mignone that aircraft arriving and departing from nearby Santa Barbara Airport were complaining of nude love dolls in their flight paths.
-A sheepdog appears in multiple scenes, although filming had to be cut on repeated occasions as the dog would not refrain from urinating on Mark Davis’ drum kit.
+The music video for the song was directed by Thomas Mignone and features Ugly Kid Joe playing on a beach in Isla Vista, California.
+According to the band's lead guitarist Klaus Eichstadt, it was intended to have sexy women included in the filming, but Mignone decided to use inflatable sex dolls instead.
+A sheepdog appears in multiple scenes running around with another dog.
+The dogs urinated on Mark Davis' drum set.